compmem/smile/docs/smile_states.rst

                    {'stim':"STIM 4", 'dur':1}]
     #Experiment
     exp = Experiment()
-    #The *as* operator allows you to gain access
+    #The *as* operator allows one to gain access
     #to the data inside the *Loop* state
     with Loop(list_of_dic) as trial:
         Label(text=trial.current['stim'], duration=trial.current['dur'])
     exp.run()

-Loop a number of Times
+Loop a number of times:

 ::